Age Discrimination in the Workplace and Forced Retirement

 Arguments Against Age Discrimination and Forced Retirement

-Now for the arguments against age discrimination and forced retirement which are as follow.
+Now for the arguments against age discrimination and forced retirement which are as follows.

-In many western countries, age discrimination and forced retirement is against most laws.
-In Thailand, forced retirement is allowed; however, according to labor laws, the employee being forced to retire from his job is entitled to severance pay.
-I personally feel that if an older employee is in good health, and has a good flexible mind to his or her job, it is unfair to force retirement.
+In many Western countries, age discrimination and forced retirement are against most laws.
+In Thailand, forced retirement is allowed; however, according to labor laws, the employee forced to retire from his job is entitled to severance pay.
+I feel that if an older employee is in good health, and has a good flexible mind to his or her job, it is unfair to force retirement.

-2. The Older Employee Has a Wealth of Experience
+2. Older Employees Have a Wealth of Experience

 Older employees have a wealth of experience to contribute to businesses and the government.
 The United States persuades some of its older employees to accept an early retirement by promising them part-time contractor jobs after they retire.
 As a part-time contract worker, the retirement annuitant gets to mentor junior employees, and the government saves money by not keeping the older employees on as full-time workers.
 Unless businesses agree to keep their experienced older employees on as part-time workers and mentors, they would be foolish to let this wealth of knowledge and experience go.